 Litter, cat toys, crates, trees, heating for kittens, flea prevention, worm prevention.
 All of this adds up.

 You’re responsible for the kittens you bring into the world.
 Not just for the time you have them in your home but forever.
-You’ll spend lots of time screening new families.
+You’ll spend time screening new families.
 You do your best to find perfect homes but that’s not enough.
 The kittens need to be microchipped before leaving so if any of your babies ever end up in a shelter, you will be notified.
 It’s your responsibility to make sure they always have a loving home for the REST OF THEIR LIVES.

 You’ll spend lots and lots AND lots of time cleaning, grooming, clipping nails, weighing kittens, training kittens, supplementing kittens as needed & sometimes completely hand raising kittens with feedings every 2hrs around the clock.
 Lots of Sleepless nights worrying about kittens, waiting for a mama to give birth, assisting in births, going to vet appointments, talking to excited families/ sending pictures, socializing kittens.
 Dealing with the legal aspects.

 Most breeders make very little money when it's all said and done.

 I’m sure I didn’t even cover half of it but I felt like I should share the work that goes into it so nobody gets in over their head.
-I was fortunate enough to grow up watching family breed animals so I knew some of what to expect.
+I was fortunate enough to grow up watching family breed/show labs so I knew some of what to expect.

 You see the price tag for a kitten and think you could make an easy buck but as you can see there is SO much more behind the cute pictures.

 Why do you not allow visits to your cattery/home?

 We do not allow casual visits due to health and safety concerns for our cats and family.
 Young kittens are susceptible to germs.
 Their immune systems are not fully developed so we like to keep their exposure to a minimum.
 We of course welcome all new families picking up or picking out their kittens.
 We apologize for any inconvenience this may cause but health and safety are top priority.